-What We Do What We Do Not Do ü Committee comprised solely of independent non-employee directors.
-X We do not currently offer, nor do we have plans to provide, defined benefit pension arrangements or non-qualified deferred compensation plans or arrangements to our executive officers. ü Committee conducts annual review and approval of our compensation strategy and performs an annual compensation risk assessment.
-X We do not provide any tax reimbursement payments (including "gross-ups") on any severance or change-in-control payments. ü Majority of compensation for our executive officers is "at risk" based on the Company's performance, in the form of both short-term cash and long-term equity incentives to align the interests of our executive officers and stockholders.
-X We do not grant Options with exercise prices below fair market value and we will not reprice Options without stockholder approval. ü Executive officers generally participate in broad-based company- sponsored health and welfare benefits programs on the same basis as our other full-time, salaried team members.
-X Our executive officers are prohibited from hedging our securities, pledging our securities as collateral for loans, or holding our securities in margins accounts. ü Options and RSUs granted to executive officers vest over multi-year periods.
+What We Do

+Committee comprised solely of independent nonemployee directors.

+Committee conducts annual review and approval of our compensation strategy and performs an annual compensation risk assessment.

+Majority of compensation for our executive officers is "at risk" based on the Company's performance, in the form of both short-term cash and long-term equity incentives to align the interests of our executive officers and stockholders.

+Executive officers generally participate in broad-based company-sponsored health and welfare benefits programs on the same basis as our other full-time, salaried team members.

+Options and RSUs granted to executive officers vest over multi-year periods.
 In addition, certain RSUs granted to our executive officers are subject to performance-based vesting requirements.

-X We do not apply single-trigger vesting to equity awards upon a change in control. ü Maintain a clawback policy covering our key compensation programs.
-X We do not pay dividends or dividend equivalents on any equity awards. ü Maintain stock ownership requirements for our NEOs. ü Apply a Company financial performance threshold gate for annual bonus payouts - the Company must achieve 80% of the Adjusted EBIT target for participants to receive any annual bonus payout.
+Maintain a clawback policy covering our key compensation programs.

+Maintain stock ownership requirements for our NEOs.

+Apply a Company financial performance threshold gate for annual bonus payouts - the Company must achieve 80% of the Adjusted EBIT target for participants to receive any annual bonus payout.

+What We Do Not Do

+We do not provide any tax reimbursement payments (including "gross-ups") on any severance or change-incontrol payments.

+We do not grant Options with exercise prices below fair market value and we will not reprice Options without stockholder approval.

+Our executive officers are prohibited from hedging our securities, pledging our securities as collateral for loans, or holding our securities in margins accounts.

+We do not apply single-trigger vesting to equity awards upon a change in control.

+We do not pay dividends or dividend equivalents on any equity awards.